Broadcom: Acquisition of and change of name to Broadcom Limited

-Foreign investment reviews and change of name to Broadcom Inc
+Foreign investment reviews and change of name to Broadcom Inc.

 In 2016, Broadcom proposed merging with Brocade Communications Systems.
-The merger was delayed for review by the Committee on Foreign Investment in the United States.
+The acquisition proposal included a $5.5 billion price and was offered in cash.
+It was delayed for review by the Committee on Foreign Investment in the United States.
 On 2 November 2017, Broadcom announced it would relocate its legal address from Singapore to Delaware, which would avoid the review.
-This action was linked to the parent company being renamed from Broadcom Ltd. to Broadcom Inc. The pre-2016-merger Broadcom, Broadcom Corp., remains a wholly owned subsidiary of the renamed parent Broadcom Inc.
+This action was linked to the parent company being renamed from Broadcom Limited to Broadcom Inc. The pre-2016-merger Broadcom, Broadcom Corporation, remains a wholly owned subsidiary of the renamed parent Broadcom Inc.

 In mid-November 2017, Broadcom proposed to purchase Qualcomm for US$130 billion, which was rebuffed by Qualcomm's board.
 The proposed hostile takeover, which was later revised to $117 billion, was blocked by the Trump administration by an executive order that cited national security concerns.
-Specifically, the Committee on Foreign Investment in the United States expressed concerns that, due to Broadcom's close ties with China and Chinese chipmaker Huawei, the deal would result in Huawei gaining dominance in 5G and other technologies to the detriment of U.S. national security.
-However, critics of the move stated that the decision was motivated by competitiveness more than security concerns.
-In other words, on March 12, 2018, President Donald Trump blocked a hostile takeover of Qualcomm by Broadcom.
-The chipmaker had offered over $117B for Qualcomm, and nominated 11 rival directors to its board, but the deal was barred in the interest of national security.
+Specifically, the Committee on Foreign Investment in the United States expressed concerns.
 Broadcom, then headquartered in Singapore, was considered too close to China and chipmaker Huawei.
 "A shift to Chinese dominance in 5G would have substantial negative national security consequences for the United States," CFIUS said.
 "While the United States remains dominant in the standards-setting space currently, China would likely compete robustly to fill any void left by Qualcomm as a result of this hostile takeover."
-Others have stated that Mr. Trump's decision was as consistent with balance of trade objectives as it was with security concerns.
+However, critics of the move stated that the decision was motivated by competitiveness more than security concerns.
+Broadcom withdrew its takeover bid two days after the executive order.
+Observers have stated that President Trump's decision was as consistent with the balance of trade objectives as it was with security concerns.